yasmimc/FullStackOverflow-Developer/README.md

 First run `npm i` to install all dependencies.

-Use the sql script at to create your database structure.
+Use the sql script to create your database structure.

 Script here: https://github.com/yasmimc/FullStackOverflow-Developer/blob/35497a702d614ccf9bd9bcc7fa907a07155d618f/src/database/tables.sql